-In more recent years, these 'cunning folk', who tended to walk their own unique spiritual paths and often had a family of their own, came to be called hedgewitches both because of their proximity to the literal village hedge, and their connections to the natural & spiritual worlds and how they sometimes 'travelled' between the two.
+In more recent years, these 'cunning folk', who tended to walk their own unique spiritual paths and often had a family of their own, came to be called hedge witches because of their historical proximity to the literal village hedge, and their connections to the earth and spiritual worlds and how they sometimes 'travelled' between the two.
 Their practices (though very much individual, not formalized or communal) have become known as "hedgecraft".

 I was raised as a devout evangelical Christian but that is no longer my path.
 I am an agnostic theist omnist.
 I don't know for sure what's out there, I'm comfortable with mystery, I think we're probably all held together by a Divine source of Love, and I believe that pieces of beauty and truth can be found in all religions.

 ...a women who understands that we are nature, we are energy, we are not separate from the earth or the spiritual world.

 ....a woman who strives to heal and serve my family, my community, and the earth I'm part of, to the best of my ability with the tools and gifts available to me - natural and magical alike.